Bought Northamber at 39.40p on Sept 25

 I bought Titon Holdings (TON) today.
 They are a leading UK supplier of Ventilation Systems and Window Hardware.

-The share price has floated around 100p for the last decade, but since the credit crunch and related housing slowdown their share price has collapsed to around 30p.
-The only reason I can see for this looking at the company reports is that profits halved in the last year and general market sentiment against the housing related sectors.
+The share price has floated around 100p for the last decade, but since the credit crunch and related housing slowdown, their share price has collapsed to around 30p.
+The only reason I can see for this looking at the company reports is that profits halved in the last year and general market sentiment against the housing-related sectors.

 The plan is to sit back and wait for the cycle to turn and/or management to make the required changes and sell out above 60p.
 If that hasn’t happened in 5 years I’ll sell up and move on.